Saturation-Aware Angular Velocity Estimation: Extending the Robustness of SLAM to Aggressive Motions: THEORY

 ~ Inertial measurements during an event of a robot tumbling down a hill are shown in~\autoref{fig:angular-velocity-curve}.
 Gyroscope saturations usually occur during the middle section of the tumbling, when the angular velocities are at their highest.
 Accelerometers, on the other hand, tend to saturate less and, even if they do saturate, it is for a short period (\eg during a collision), as opposed to gyroscopes, which can saturate for several seconds.
 We therefore have two distinct cases during which to estimate saturated gyroscope measurements: \emph{i)} during free-fall and \emph{ii)} during collisions.
 Indeed, the plateaus in the angular speed curve correspond to free-fall periods whereas the fast changes correspond to collisions, as indicated by the spikes in the acceleration curve.

-The modeling of collisions still being an open problem, it is challenging to estimate the angular velocity from accelerometer measurements during collisions.
+Since the modeling of collisions is still an open problem, it is challenging to estimate the angular velocity from accelerometer measurements during collisions.
 Therefore, our approach is split into two steps.
-First, we estimate the angular velocities assuming that we are in free fall.
-Then, we smooth the estimated velocities with a physically-motivated motion prior to obtain more accurate estimates during collisions.
-As shown in~\autoref{fig:angular-velocity-curve}, collisions are much shorter than free-fall periods, meaning that the robot is indeed in free fall during most of the gyroscope saturation period.
+First, we estimate the angular velocities assuming free-fall conditions.
+Then, to account for the broken free-fall assumptions during collisions, we smooth the estimated velocities with a physically-motivated motion prior.
+As shown in~\autoref{fig:angular-velocity-curve}, collisions are much shorter than free-fall periods, indicating that the robot is indeed in free fall during most of the gyroscope saturation period.
 The following assumptions are made to estimate saturated gyroscope measurements during free fall: \begin{enumerate}[label=\textbf{Assumption~\arabic*:}, ref=\arabic*, align=left, leftmargin=20pt, rightmargin=20pt, itemindent=0pt] \item The \ac{IMU} is not located along the robot's rotation axis;~ \item The measured linear acceleration at the robot's \ac{COM} is null;~ \item The rotation axis remains unchanged between two \ac{IMU} measurements;~ \item The rotation axis passes through the robot's \ac{COM};~ \item Only one axis of the gyroscope is saturated at once.~ \end{enumerate} \autoref{hyp:rotation-axis-imu} is necessary to enable angular velocity estimation from the measured centripetal acceleration. \autoref{hyp:null-acceleration} stems from the fact that the acceleration perceived by a body in free fall is null and on the underlying assumption that the force caused by air friction is negligible. \autoref{hyp:unchanging-rotation-axis} is supported by the high acquisition rate of \ac{IMU} measurements, which is typically \SI{100}{Hz} or more, and by the angular momentum preventing the axis of rotation from changing quickly. \autoref{hyp:rotation-axis-com} relies on the fact that when no external forces act on a body, it rotates about its \ac{COM}.
-This is again based on the underlying assumption that we are in free fall and that the force caused by air friction is negligible. \autoref{hyp:single-axis-saturation} is not strictly necessary, but allows us to compute a simple and precise estimate of the angular speed of a saturated gyroscope axis.
+This is again based on the underlying assumptions of free-fall conditions and of negligible air friction. \autoref{hyp:single-axis-saturation} is not strictly necessary, but allows us to compute a simple and precise estimate of the angular speed of a saturated gyroscope axis.
 Moreover, in our experiments described in \autoref{sec:setup}, we did not encounter situations in which more than one gyroscope axis was saturated at once.